nhconganhmedia/design-practice-repository/artifact-templates/DPR-UseCase.md

 ### More Information

 "Writing Effective Use Cases" by Alistair Cockburn is a canonical reference (@Cockburn:2001).
+["Unifying User stories, Use cases, Story maps"](https://alistaircockburn.com/Unifying%20us%20uc%20sm.pdf), a presentation by  Alistair Cockburn, shows how to use these concepts as "partially compatible tools in a larger toolbox".

 Craig Larman's Chapter 6 in "Applying UML and Patterns" also covers Use Cases in depth (terminology, notation, levels of refinement, writing guidelines, examples).
 It is available as a free sample [here](https://www.craiglarman.com/wiki/index.php?title=Book_Applying_UML_and_Patterns), just like Chapters 2 and 5.